GBAF Logo

 By Max A. Cherney

-TAIPEI, June 2 (Reuters) - Arm Holdings CEO Rene Haas said on Tuesday that it would be difficult to block the export to China of CPUs that are useful for AI because of their widespread use and as it would be difficult to block only AI CPUs.
+TAIPEI, June 2 (Reuters) - Arm Holdings CEO Rene Haas said on Tuesday that it would be challenging to block the export to China of central processing units (CPUs) that are useful for artificial intelligence because of their widespread use and the difficulty in singling out those intended for the purpose.

-Banning artificial intelligence CPUs would be nearly impossible because of the challenge of establishing specific performance thresholds and memory bandwidth limits as is possible with the graphics processing units (GPUs) made by Nvidia, Haas said.
+Banning artificial intelligence CPUs would be nearly impossible because of the challenge of establishing specific performance thresholds and memory bandwidth limits as is possible with the graphics processing units made by Nvidia, Haas told Reuters in an interview on the sidelines of the annual Computex trade show in Taipei.

 "They would have to limit everything," he said, adding that the U.S. could attempt to do so but it was a harder area to control than AI chips.

-In May, Arm doubled its guidance for demand for the new chips to $2 billion across fiscal 2027 and 2028.
+Arm last month doubled its guidance for demand for the new CPU to $2 billion across its 2027 and 2028 fiscal years, while it sees it generating $15 billion in annual revenue in about five years.

 Intel and Advanced Micro Devices have also seen a surge in demand because of AI applications that involve agents, or autonomous pieces of software that can interact with the internet and other software without user input.

-(Reporting by Max A. Cherney in Taipei; Editing by Bernadette Baum and Kate Mayberry)
+(Reporting by Max A. Cherney in Taipei; Editing by Bernadette Baum and Kate Mayberry, Kirsten Donovan)

 Key Takeaways